openvstorage/ovs-documentation/Administration/usingthegui/vdisks.md

 #### vDisk Actions

-##### Create a vDisk
--   Click the **Add new vDisk** button on the vDisk overview page.
--   Give the new vDisks a name, enter a size, select the vPool in which the vDisk should be hosted and select a Storage Router from that vPool.
-Click **Finish** to create the vDisks.

-##### Snapshots

-At the bottom of the vDisk Details page all snapshots of the vDisk are listed.

-##### Set as vTtemplate
+##### Snapshot

-Set the vDisk as a Template.
-A vTemplate allows to create one or more vDisks at once by cloning a snapshot of the vDisk.
+Creates a snapshot of the vDisk.
+Optionally label the snapshot as consist or sticky.
+Sticky snapshots will not be automatically removed but must be removed manually.

 ##### Rollback
 Rollback the vDisk and to a previous snapshot.
 This action can only be executed on stopped vMachines and the rollback can not be undone.

 ##### Clone the vDisk
 Cloning a vDisks creates a new vDisk based upon a snapshot of the selected vDisk.
 Only new data written to the cloned vDisks will be stored on the backend.

+##### Move the vDisk
+Move the vDisk to another Storage Router of the vPool.
+This is handy in case you need to update or reboot the Storage Router the vDisks is currently running on.

+##### Scrub the vDiks
+The scrub action goes over all snapshots and removes data which is overwritten and out of the retention period.
+By default all vDisks are scrubbed daily but in case this task is disabled, you can manually call the scrub job for a certain vDisk.

+##### Set as vTtemplate
+Set the vDisk as a Template.
+A vTemplate allows to create one or more vDisks at once by cloning a snapshot of the vDisk.

+##### Delete the vDisks
+The delete button removed the vDisk and all of its snapshots from the cluster.
+Note that this action can not be undone.

 #### Snapshots
 The Snapshot tab displays a list of all the snapshots of the vDisk.
 Per snapshot following properties are displayed: